5 weird conspiracy theories from CIA Director Mike Pompeo

 5. RT and Sputnik are supported by Russia because they are cheaper than going to war.
 This is ostensibly a bad thing in Pompeo’s view.

-Mike Pompeo seems like less of an intelligence chief than a simplistic conspiracy theories.
+Mike Pompeo seems like less of an intelligence chief than a simplistic conspiracy theorist.